The Brazilian Phenomenon of Beirutando!| 03 August, 2010

 Beirutando (the verbalization of Beirut in Portuguese) is an event that proposes in a common day people from all states that participate (currently São Paulo, Rio de Janeiro and Minas Gerais) would go out and play Beirut’s songs, rehearsed during the year.
 Not only does Beirutar (To Beirut) mean playing a cover for the all-worshiped band, but also having the will to incorporate a different music and mood into the cities’ dynamics based on Zach Condon’s songs.
 Doesn’t this playing on the streets thing recall La Blogothèque’s initiative?
 La Blogothèque inspired us in every way on going to streets to play.
 Moreover, it made stand out an interesting new approach with acoustic and adapted instruments.

-In the lack of an ukulele in Brazil, we made up this cavacolele, using one cavaquinho with nylon strings and tuned like one ukulele.
-It sounds like the original but has a pretty Brazilian accent.
+In the lack of a true ukulele in Brazil, we made up this cavacolele, using one cavaquinho with nylon strings and tuned like a ukulele.
+It sounds like the original but has a pretty Brazilian accent and is reminiscent of the tenor ukuleles available today.
 Also, there are instruments like the escaleta (melodica) and the cajón (Peruvian instrument) that are not played by Beirut but proved to sound nicely in different occasions.
 In addition, this atmosphere of intertextuality between different cultures, the collision of distant realities and the feeling of the universal musical repertoire triggered the idea of adapting songs.